rice-systems/lofreq-fpga/README.md

 ---
 ## Citation

-Please consider citing if you find the paper and/or the source code useful. :)
+Please consider citing our paper if you find the paper/code useful. :)

 ```
 @INPROCEEDINGS{9786183,